OSC/ood-documentation/source/reference/files/ood-portal-yml.rst

 .. describe:: pun_stage_cmd (String)

-     the system command used to launch the :ref:`nginx-stage` command with :program:`sudo` privileges
+     the system command used to launch the :ref:`nginx stage <nginx-stage-usage>` command with :program:`sudo` privileges

      Default